TEMPER THY WRATH

 “Build me a son, Belisarius, who will be strong enough to exorcise temptation, and brave enough to know no fear; one who will be ceaseless and unending in bloodshed, and loyal and subservient unto death.”

-Upon landing on what was assumed to be a compliant mining world for resupply in 409.M39, Rogue Trader Lord Khodessa discovered the entire native populace had long since fractured into violent feral tribes that would engage in warfare and culling coinciding with its lunar cycle.
-Some Imperial Scholars have attributed this phenomena to the probability of the VIII Legion’s invasion coinciding with a ‘full moon’.
+Lord Khodessa had discovered Adlan IX’s entire native populace had long since fractured into violent feral tribes that would engage in warfare and culling concurring with the apex of its lunar cycle.
+Imperial Scholars would later attribute this phenomena to the probability of the VIII Legion’s invasion coinciding with a ‘full moon’.
 The Night Lords’ way of murder appeared to have ingrained irrevocable psychosis upon the tribes, slowly birthing an association to the lunar event with slaughter and wanton violence.
+The Rogue Trader, staunch capitalist as he was, saw the harsh planet’s potential as prime recruitment grounds for the Astra Militarum or otherwise.
+According to remarks in the sixth volume of his autobiography, Candid Encounters: A Journey Beyond Darkness the self-appointed historian claimed “Adlan IX is not an emerald of the Imperium for its prestigious carbon resources, but rather a ruby for the blood it will spill in the name of the Emperor.”

 +++ Accessing Noosphere